rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/NetReplica Criando Templates.md

 ---

-Once you have created and configured the `.conf` file with the desired options, you are ready to run NetReplica and start the replication and analysis of networks based on the NetBox information.
+Once you have created and configured the `.conf` file with the desired options, you are ready to run NetReplica and start replicating and analyzing networks based on the NetBox information.
 Follow the steps below to run NetReplica:

 1. **Configuration File Location**: Make sure the `.conf` file is in the correct location.
-If you are using NetReplica via Docker, remember that the `.conf` file must be inside the "conf" directory that is created after executing the compose.
+If you are using NetReplica via Docker, remember that the `.conf` file must be inside the "conf" directory that is created after running the compose.
 2. **Starting NetReplica**: Open a terminal or command prompt and navigate to the directory where NetReplica is installed.
 If you are using NetReplica via Docker, make sure you are in the directory where the `docker-compose.yml` file is located.
 3. **Running NetReplica**: Execute the command to start NetReplica, passing the path to the `.conf` file as an argument.
-For example, if the `.conf` file is in the current directory and is called `netreplica.conf`, the command could be:
+For example, if the `.conf` file is in the current directory and is named `netreplica.conf`, the command might be:

     ```bash
     nrx -c <file>.conf
     ```

-   If you are using NetReplica via Docker, the command to execute can be:
+   If you are using NetReplica via Docker, the command to run might be:

     ```bash
     docker exec -it nrx ./nrx -c conf/<file>.conf
     ```

-4. **Monitoring the Execution**: During execution, NetReplica will use the settings in the `.conf` file to access NetBox and initiate network replication and analysis.
+4. **Monitoring Execution**: During execution, NetReplica will use the settings from the `.conf` file to access NetBox and start the network replication and analysis.
 Monitor the terminal output to see the progress and any relevant messages.
 5. **Execution Results**: After the execution is complete, the replication and analysis results will be available in the output directory specified in the `.conf` file (usually the `OUTPUT_DIR` directory).
 You will be able to find the exported files, such as images, device configurations, and other data, according to the defined settings.

 Remember that NetReplica is a powerful tool for replicating and analyzing networks based on NetBox information.
 By running NetReplica with the correctly configured configuration file, you will be exploring the integration capabilities between these two tools to gain valuable insights into your network.